-- Who has overall responsibility for SC cybersecurity? - What do those responsibilities entail? - How would a cybersecurity risk assessment of the SC be done by that leader?
+- Who has overall responsibility for SC cybersecurity? - What do those responsibilities entail? - How would a cybersecurity risk assessment of the SC be done?

-As we will discuss in Section 2, the SC member with the greatest organizational power has an important role to play in SC cybersecurity.
+As we will discuss in Section 2, the SC powerful member has an important role to play in SC cybersecurity.
 That role involves including cybersecurity considerations when selecting new SC members and maintaining a healthy SC ecosystem.
 Cybersecurity-specific risk assessments involve considerations of people, process, and technology.

-Figure 1, depicts a stylized SC model.
-Products/material flow (solid, red arrows) from upstream to downstream (product returns, if any, flow in the opposite direction).
+Figure 1 depicts a typical stylized SC model.
+Products/material flow (solid, black arrows) from upstream to downstream.
 Money and information flow (dotted, gold, two-headed arrows) both upstream and downstream.
-To facilitate the communications and sharing of information SC entities use both internal and external cyber technologies.
-These systems link the various partners in an SC forming a chain of cyber-physical systems.
+To facilitate communication and information sharing, SC entities use technologies that link the various partners in an SC forming a chain of cyber-physical systems.